NEONScience/NEON-Data-Skills/tutorials/HDF5/About-Hierarchical-Data-Format-HDF5.md

 climate.
 * A set of images that cover one or more areas (each image can have unique spatial information associated with it)
-* A multi or hyperspectral spatial dataset that contains thousands of bands
-* Field data for several sites characterizing insects, mammals, vegetation and climate
 * And much more!

 ## Open Format